dhlab-basel/Sipi/manual/overview.rst

 Internet.
 Sipi offers a flexible framework for specifying authentication and authorization logic in Lua_ scripts, and supports restricted access to images, either by reducing image dimensions or by adding watermarks.
 It can easily be integrated with Knora_.
+In addition SIPI preserves most of the EXIF_, IPTC_ and XMP_ metadata and can preservce of transform ICC_ colour profiles.

 In addition, a simple webserver is integrated.
-The server is able to serve .html_, .pdf_, .jpg_,
+The server is able to serve most common file types.
+In addition Lua scripts (*.lua) and embedded Lua (that is Lua embedded into *.html pages using the tags <lua>…</lua> are supported.

 Sipi is `free software`_, released under the `GNU Affero General Public License`_.
 It is written in C++ and runs on Linux (including Debian_, Ubuntu_, and CentOS_) and